junxit/us-congress-bills-110/bill.md

 - **(i)** *Effective dates*
   - **(1)** *In general* The amendments and repeal made by this section shall take effect at the end of the 1-year period beginning on the date of the enactment of this Act.
   - **(2)** *Applicability to ex parte and inter partes proceedings* Notwithstanding any other provision of law, sections 301 and 311 through 318 of title 35, United States Code, as amended by this section, shall apply to any patent that issues before, on, or after the effective date under paragraph (1) from an original application filed on any date.
-  - **(3)** *Applicability to post-grant proceedings* The amendments made by subsection (f) shall apply to patents issued on or after the effective date under paragraph (1).
+  - **(3)** *Applicability to post-grant proceedings* The amendments made by subsections (f) and (g) shall apply to patents issued on or after the effective date under paragraph (1).
-- **(j)** *Regulations*
-  - **(1)** *Regulations* The Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office (in this subsection referred to as the “Director”) shall, not later than the date that is 1 year after the date of the enactment of this Act, issue regulations to carry out chapter 32 of title 35, United States Code, as added by subsection (f) of this section.
+- **(j)** *Regulations* The Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office (in this subsection referred to as the “Director”) shall, not later than the date that is 1 year after the date of the enactment of this Act, issue regulations to carry out chapter 32 of title 35, United States Code, as added by subsection (f) of this section.
-  - **(2)** *Pending interferences* The Director shall determine the procedures under which interferences under title 35, United States Code, that are commenced before the effective date under subsection (i)(1) are to proceed, including whether any such interference is to be dismissed without prejudice to the filing of a cancellation petition for a post-grant opposition proceeding under chapter 32 of title 35, United States Code, or is to proceed as if this Act had not been enacted.
-The Director shall include such procedures in regulations issued under paragraph (1).

 ## § 7.
 Definitions; patent trial and appeal board